 During the second round of edits, I create a basic style sheet and read through the whole story again to catch mechanical issues that may have been missed or introduced (not a proofread).

-Mechanical Edit - ensuring correctness of basic conventions such as:
+Mechanical Edit - suggestions and feedback regarding basic conventions such as:

 - grammar